-- Ilke Demir, Camilla Hahn, Kathryn Leonard, Geraldine Morin, Dana Rahbani, Athina Panotopoulou, Amelie Fondevilla, Elena Balashova, Bastien Durix, Adam Kortylewski, SkelNetOn 2019 Dataset and Challenge on Deep Learning for Geometric Shape Understanding, forthcoming.
+- Ilke Demir, Camilla Hahn, Kathryn Leonard, Geraldine Morin, Dana Rahbani, Athina Panotopoulou, Amelie Fondevilla, Elena Balashova, Bastien Durix, Adam Kortylewski, SkelNetOn 2019 Dataset and Challenge on Deep Learning for Geometric Shape Understanding, Proceedings of CVPR Workshops, 2019.

 - A. Fondevilla, G. Morin, K. Leonard, Towards Learning Geometric Shape Parts, forthcoming.

 - B. Durix, G. Morin, S. Chambon, J.-L. Mari, K. Leonard, One-step compact skeletonization, Eurographics, p.21-24, 2019.